 Nowadays, status can no longer decide on civil rights.
 The word sense of the noun people today does not translate into the ancient Latin populus.
 It did not already in Charles Thomson’s times.

+Finally, we may think about Latinist habits.
 Texts have happened to be rhymed, to help remember classic forms.
 Here, the rhyme would be,

 Out of many, one;

 Favor to the endeavor,

 Feel welcome to learn reading the Seal in classic Latin.

 My Latin vocabulary initially came with the Latin-Polish dictionary by Łukasz Koncewicz, available here at the link.

 DJVU page 000785 tells the Latin secludere as to separate, also oneself; DJVU page 000786 tells seculum as a human age or people.